shreya-1911/pomodoro/README.md

-# Quiet Timer — a calm Pomodoro timer
+# Quiet Timer: a calm Pomodoro timer

 A single-file Pomodoro timer built as one self-contained HTML page.
 No installs, no build step — just open it in a browser.